actions-on-google/dialogflow-updates-java/README.md

 #### Setup Cloud Firestore for Firebase
 1. Go to the [Firebase console](https://console.firebase.google.com) and select the project that you have created on the Actions on Google console.
-1. Click the gear icon, then select *Project settings* > *SERVICE ACCOUNTS*.
-1. Generate a new private key and save it in the `src/main/resources/` directory calling the file `firebase-service-account.json`.
 1. On the left navigation menu under *DEVELOP*, click on *Database*.
 1. Under *Cloud Firestore Beta*, click *Create database*.
 1. Select *Start in test mode*, click *Enable*.